 Doing so enabled the agency to find upselling opportunities.
 All these efforts resulted in a 700% increase in ROI.

-Now that you know the best practices for creating intercept surveys, why don’t we move on to creating one?
-Here’s a video explaining how you can create effective pop-up surveys, along with step-by-step instructions below.
+Now that you know the benefits of creating intercept surveys, why don’t we move on to creating one?
+Let’s take a look at the step-by-step intercept survey method.

 Step 1: Select the “Create New” option on the top-right corner of the dashboard.

-Step 3: Click on any survey templates you want from a wide selection of surveys and click “Next.”
+Step 3: Click “Choose Template” and select any survey template you want from a wide selection of surveys.
+Select “Use This Template.”

 Best Practices to Follow for Intercept Surveys